agnesbn/VIS_assignment1/README.md

 ```
 python src/image_search_all.py
 ```
+- This takes a while to run (especially with a smaller machine).
+- The results are saved in `out/all`

 ## 5. Discussion of results
 When I ran the code, I chose `image_232` as my taget image and thus put in `231` as my target image index.
 The results can be seen in the `out` folder.
 The output files are: